-- Once the quinoa is cooked, transfer to a large bowl and stir in the salsa, black beans, corn, peppers, and onions.
+- Once the quinoa is cooked, transfer to a large bowl and stir in the salsa, black beans, corn, peppers, onions, garlic, cumin, and chipotle.

 - Add to a glass baking dish and sprinkle the cheese on top.

-- Bake at 400 for 10 minutes, or until the cheese has melted.
+- Cover with foil and bake for 15 minutes, or until the cheese has melted.

 - Remove the foil and continue to bake for 5 minutes.